Filter groups and filter types

 Lesezeit: 6 min.

-Dust collectors or filter systems are used in the pharmaceutical and chemical industries to bind the dust that is generated during production.
+Dust collectors and filter systems are used in the pharmaceutical and chemical industries to bind the dust generated during production.
 In the filter cells installed in it, the particles are separated from the air, so that in the end clean air is created and the danger from the dust is eliminated.

 The type of dust or the composition of the air mixture as well as the requirements from the process result in the selection criteria for the filter cells.